UNCLASSIFIED (U)

 9 FAM 302.4-3(B)(1) (U) Examples of Trafficking

 a.
-(U) The first clause of INA 212(a)(2)(C) has been found to apply in a broad range of cases, including a single purchase of drugs with the intent to resell them, but without the resale having occurred.
+(U) The first clause of INA 212(a)(2)(C) applies in a broad range of cases, including a single purchase of drugs with the intent to resell them, but without the resale having occurred.
 It has also been held that an applicant is a trafficker even though the applicant receives no personal gain or profit from the transaction if the applicant acts knowingly and consciously as a conduit between supplier and customer.
 The Attorney General has held that a “single act of conscious participation as an 'illicit trafficker' is within the meaning of INA 212(a)(2)(C).

 c.
 (U) If an applicant has been convicted of a narcotics-related crime, it is possible that they may be ineligible under three or more separate ineligibilities: INA 212(a)(2)(A)(i)(I), INA 212(a)(2)(A)(i)(II), and/or INA 212(a)(2)(C)(i).
 All related INA 212(a) ineligibilities should be assessed and entered separately, if applicable.
 You may refer the applicant to the panel physician if an INA 212(a)(1)(A) ineligibility is suspected.